hazeorid/satellid-base/identity/value.md

-Retain and retrieve your knowledge, as quickly and effective as possible Organize your knowledge in a fast and structured way Enhance your knowledge and organize it best
-Increase your effectiveness and reduce clutter in knowledge management Better information management skill and expertise for you Manage you knowledge, together
+Retain and retrieve your knowledge, as quickly and effective as possible Organize your knowledge in a fast and structured way Enhance your knowledge and organize it best with a system Increase your effectiveness and reduce clutter in knowledge management Better information management skill and expertise for you Manage you knowledge, together